 Hello from Italy.

-I’m Marco Venturini owner and founder of TravelinKayak, ACA (American Canoe Association) whitewater and coastal kayaking instructor.
+I’m Marco Venturini of TravelinKayak, ACA (American Canoe Association) whitewater and coastal kayaking instructor.

-If you wish to organize or participate some nice sea kayaking activities or multisport journeys in Italy and in the Mediterranean Sea, we are the right partner for you.
+If you wish to organize a tailor made kayaking or multisport journeys in Italy or in the Mediterranean Sea, we are the right partner for you.

 Our specialization are tailor made trips and quality sea kayaking journeys for small groups.